Welcome to the GPCR Research Database

 J Zhang, Y Zhang, GPCRRD: G protein-coupled receptor spatial restraint database for 3-D structure modeling and function annotation Bioinformatics, 2010,26(23):3004-3005 doi: 10.1093/bioinformatics/btq563. (download the PDF file)

-J Zhang, R Jang, Y Zhang.
-GPCR-I-TASSER: A new hybrid approach to G protein-coupled receptor structure modeling and an application to the human genome (in preparation).
+J Zhang, J Yang, R Jang, Y Zhang.
+GPCR-I-TASSER: A new hybrid approach to G protein-coupled receptor structure modeling with application to the human genome, submitted, 2014.